 Metal water bottles — To clean metal water bottles, fill your water bottle with boiling water.
 This will help eliminate odor and mold growing inside the bottle.
 After allowing the water to soak for several hours or overnight, wash the inside of the bottle out thoroughly with hot, soapy water and a bottle brush.

 FYI it’s best to air dry your water bottle to prevent bacteria from growing.

 It may be time to throw away those plastic PET bottles.
 Instead, opt for food-grade stainless steel or glass water bottles.
 Steel bottles obviously have the advantage of being shatter-resistant.
 If choosing a steel water bottle, make sure the stainless steel is not just on the outside of the bottle with a plastic liner on the inside.
 This design defeats the purpose of a steel water bottle in the first place.
 It should be stainless steel inside and out.

 One last word…

 Ok, if you haven’t gotten the message by now, it’s time to give your reusable water bottle a good scrubbing.
 It really doesn’t take much work to keep your bottle from growing bacteria and mold.
-The key is to clean it regularly.
+The key is to clean it regularly, at least once a week for safe measure!
 Think of it like this.
 If you don’t keep it clean, you might as well be drinking water from your toilet.
-Point taken?
-Cheers!
+Now, go clean it!!